MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - WORK IN PROGRESS - NOT TESTED AT ALL
+# MIDI IMPLEMENTATION - WORK IN PROGRESS - NEEDS TO BE TESTED
 This repo includes software and hardware design.
 Anyway just the software part in modified here.

 ### Progress: